davecoll3/magic-8-ball/README.md

 ## Media

-  * The favicon icon image is from the open socurce project [Twemoji](https://twemoji.twitter.com/) and was obtained from [favicon.io](https://favicon.io/emoji-favicons/pool-8-ball/).
+  * The favicon icon image is from the open source project [Twemoji](https://twemoji.twitter.com/) and was obtained from [favicon.io](https://favicon.io/emoji-favicons/pool-8-ball/).
 It is licensed for use under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-  * The Orion Nebula image, used as the background image, was obtained from [Pixbay](https://pixabay.com/photos/orion-nebula-emission-nebula-11107/) and was freely used under the [Pixbay license](https://pixabay.com/service/terms/).
+  * The Orion Nebula image, used as the background image, was obtained from [Pixbay](https://pixabay.com/photos/orion-nebula-emission-nebula-11107/) and was freely used under the [Pixbay licence](https://pixabay.com/service/terms/).

 ## Code

   * The CSS code for the shading around the Magic 8 Ball was adapted from the Coder's Block article ["Creating Glow Effects with CSS"](https://codersblock.com/blog/creating-glow-effects-with-css/).
   * The CSS code for the Magic 8 Ball animation was adapted from the Email on Acid article ["How to Build an Interactive Magic 8 Ball for Email"](https://www.emailonacid.com/blog/article/email-development/how-to-build-an-interactive-magic-8-ball-for-email/).

-Varoious online tutorials were consulted to help better understand the methodadology needed to create this site.
+Various online tutorials were consulted to help better understand the methodology needed to create this site.
 These include the following:
   * [HTML, CSS, & Javascript: I Created A Magic 8 Ball](https://www.youtube.com/watch?v=SAbd3vn9m0s&ab_channel=SmartTechTip) by Smart Tech Tip.
   * [Magic Eight Ball](https://www.youtube.com/watch?v=1pw7D7GNLNM&ab_channel=CaryRiina) by Cary Riina.
   * [Build Magic 8 ball App | HTML | CSS | Javascript](https://www.youtube.com/watch?v=k3ZLSWQB9AU&ab_channel=AadeshKulkarni) by Aadesh Kulkarni.